Samee (2013 TV series)

 Samee (สามี) is a Thai television series produced by Maker J, remake of the 2000 Thai television series of the same name.
 It aired on Channel 3 from November 21, 2013 to January 9, 2014, on Wednesdays and Thursdays for 14 episodes.
 It was also re-released on Channel 3 official YouTube account as 25 episodes.

 Plot

-Proud girl Rasika isn't happy to learn that her mother is going to marry Jao Sua, a Chinese-Thai business man she believes responsible for the death of her father, to save their home from seizure due to debts.
+Proud girl Rasika isn't happy to learn that her mother is going to marry Jao Sua, a Chinese-Thai businessman she believes responsible for the death of her father, to save their home from seizure due to debts.
 The girl's uncle Prasit, however, wants the money straight from Rasika and is willing to kill her to acquire the palace, so Jao Sua is forced to marry her to his son Rab.